-Leveraging thousands of proprietary energy monitors to record power plant output in real-time and dozens of in-house analysts and meteorologists, Genscape delivers unique data sets and accurate estimates of market fundamentals
+Leveraging thousands of proprietary energy monitors to record power plant output in real-time & dozens of in-house analysts & meteorologists, Genscape delivers unique data sets & accurate estimates of market fundamentals

 May 2, 2013, Boston, MA - Power demand is typically low in April as it is not hot enough to need air conditioners but not cold or dark enough to need evening lights and space heating.
 But this past April’s electricity demand was the lowest monthly demand the US has seen in three years as April temperatures trended warmer for the East and West Coast while a core of well-below-average temperatures lingered in the Upper Midwest, according to Genscape’s Generation Fuel Monitor Report.